- Rapid Reference 🚀

 Indications for treatment:

-- Patient with OUD who is interested in treatment.
+- Patient with opioid use disorder who is interested in treatment.

 - Patient should be in withdrawal (or impending withdrawal).

 Contraindications: The only absolute contraindication to buprenorphine use is allergy to buprenorphine.
-However, some issues may need to be resolved prior to initiation.
-In some situations, alternative approaches may be needed (e.g. admission for simultaneous management of multiple problems, methadone clinic, or expert consultation).
+However, some patients may benefit most from an alternative approach (e.g., admission for simultaneous management of multiple problems, methadone clinic, or expert consultation).

 - Severe polysubstance abuse: Buprenorphine could theoretically synergize with alcohol or benzodiazepines to increase the risk of respiratory suppression.
 However, this may be the lesser evil, compared to ongoing uncontrolled OUD.